JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 For the world cache, rather than trace rays for every active cell, we could do it for a random subset of cells each frame (up to some maximum), to help limit the cost of updating many cache entries.

 For the ReSTIR GI passes, we could perform them at quarter resolution (half the pixels along each axis).
 GI is not particuarly important to have exactly per-pixel data, so we can calculate it at a lower resolution, and then [upscale](https://www.nvidia.com/en-us/on-demand/session/gdc25-gdc1002) (timestamp 17:22).
-This upscaling would be in addition to the the DLSS-RR upscaling.
+This upscaling would be in addition to the DLSS-RR upscaling.

 ## Future Work